Raza Library: Current status

 After Rampur State joined the Union of India, in 1949 the library was controlled by the management of a Trust which was created on 6 August 1951 by Raza Ali Khan Bahadur.
 The Trust management continued until July 1975, when the Indian Parliament passed the Raza Library Act.

 When the library was taken over by the Central Government, Nawab Syed Murtaza Ali Khan was nominated the vice-chairman of the newly created Board for life under sub-section 5 (1) of the Act.
 With his death on 8 February 1982, the post of vice-chairman was automatically abolished.
 Now the library occupies the position of an autonomous institution of national importance under Department of Culture, Government of India and is fully funded by Central Government.

 The library is designated as a 'library of national importance' by the Ministry of Education.
 It is also a designated 'Manuscript Conservation Centre' (MCC) under the National Mission for Manuscripts established in 2003.

+Commemorative stamps released by the Indian government in 2009.